joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 ``optimizer``: This parameter specifies the optimizer to use during training.
 Optimizers are algorithms or methods are used to update the parameters of the neural network during training to minimize the loss function.
 Examples: ``adam``, ``rmsprop``, ``sgd``.
 At a high level, these different options trade convergence speed for computational resources required.
-Commonly, ``adam`` is often considered the best choice.
+Commonly, ``adam`` is often considered the best choice, at least to start with.

 ``loss``: This parameter specifies the loss function to use during training.
 The loss function measures how well the model performs on the training data and guides the optimizer in adjusting the model's parameters.
 Examples: ``sparse_categorical_crossentropy``, ``mean_squared_error``, ``binary_crossentropy``,